Italian bonds rally after change in electoral law rejected

 Elsewhere, data on Friday showed China's economy ended a rough year - leading to its weakest growth in nearly 30 years - on a somewhat firmer note.
 The trade truce with the United States revived business confidence and earlier growth-boosting measures appeared to be taking hold.

-Euro zone final inflation numbers for December are due at 1000 GMT.
-They are expected to confirm estimates released at the start of the month showing inflation picking up to 1.3% from 1% a month earlier.
+Euro zone final inflation numbers came in line with estimates at the start of the month showing inflation picking up to 1.3% from 1% a month earlier.

 Moody's will review Portugal's rating later on Friday.
 The agency changed its outlook on the Baa3 rating to positive in August, meaning that an upgrade is eventually possible.